xmos/lib_board_support/doc/rst/lib_board_support.rst

 .. code-block:: cmake

-    set(APP_HW_TARGET `xk-audio-316-mc.xn`)
+    set(APP_HW_TARGET "xk-audio-316-mc.xn")

 When using `XK-EVK-XU316` and `XK-EVK-XE216` boards, instead of an ``xn`` file, the `target` should be specified as the board name as shown below.
-Alternatively, there are also aliases that can be used, `XCORE_AI_EXPLORER` or `XCORE_200_EXPLORER` respectively.
+As for general purpose evaluation boards the ``xn`` file provided with the XTC tools.

 .. code-block:: cmake

     set(APP_HW_TARGET XK-EVK-XU316)

-The application must use the APIs for the specific board that it is using.
+The application must use the APIs for its target board.
+To ensure only the correct sources are compiled, set the preprocessor symbol
-To ensure that only the correct sources for the board in use get compiled in, it is necessary to set the preprocessor value ``BOARD_SUPPORT_BOARD`` in the project to one of the available boards listed in `api/boards/boards_utils.h`.
-This can be done in the app with the following snippet of
+`BOARD_SUPPORT_BOARD` to one of the boards listed in `api/boards/boards_utils.h`.
-cmake:
+This can be done in the application with the following `CMake` of configuration:

 .. code-block:: cmake